Counselors can help you:

 - Appeal your suspension based on extenuating circumstances.
 Using the appeal forms below, explain your extenuating circumstances, how those circumstances will no longer prevent you from being academically successful and be sure to provide supporting documentation.

-A student will be reinstated to financial aid eligibilty by either meeting the cumulative standards for academic progress or by a successfully appeal.
-Neither paying for classes or sitting out for any length of time is sufficient to guarantee a student's eligibility for fiancial aid.
+A student will be reinstated to financial aid eligibility by either meeting the cumulative standards for academic progress or by successfully appealing.

 Century College and the MnSCU Board Policy 2.9 require that all students make satisfactory